OpenSWE1R/swe1r-re/Getting-Started.md

 ---

 You should have a working installation of OpenSWE1R now.
+You can confirm which version of the game you have by looking at [[Game Versions]].